It can be used to treat acid reflux and indigestion.

 To make sure a particular medicine is safe for you, tell your doctor or pharmacist if you have:

-- You had an allergic reaction to Gaviscon or other medicines in the past.
+- You had an allergic reaction to Gaviscon or other drugs in the past.

-- You have been recommended to eat a diet low in calcium or low in salt (low in sodium).
+- You have been recommended to eat a diet low in calcium or salt (low in sodium).

 - Kidney or heart disease